HBM/jet/index.md

 - a State/Method is added
 - a State/Method is removed
-- a State changed its value
+- a State's value has changed

+Thus Peers are always in sync!
 Fetch expressions can be based on paths and/or values.
-Note the Daemon caches all States and Methods and thus is able to "fake" add events for Peers joining the party lately.
-This feature allows Peers to have hotplug-like behaviour.
+Note that the Daemon caches all States and Methods and thus is able to "fake" add events for Peers joining the party lately.
+This feature allows Peers to have hotplug-like behaviour, dependency based start-up sequences etc.

 ```javascript
 peer.fetch({